Blog Articles

 The first 90 days at a new job can be exciting and challenging.
 But by anticipating common challenges and preparing, you can set your new employee up for success.

-How to Automate Your 90-Day Onboarding Plan
+How to Automate Your 30-60-90 Day Onboarding Plan

 Onboarding sets the tone for a new employee's tenure with your company.
-A well-crafted 90-day plan will help them understand your culture, values, and norms so they can hit the ground running and be productive team members.
+A well-crafted onboarding plan will help them understand your culture, values, and norms so they can hit the ground running and be productive team members.
 Take these steps, and your new hire will become a valuable team member by the end of the 90 days.

 If you are looking to level up your onboarding process and tools, GoCo offers a variety of features that make onboarding easy, efficient, and impactful for employees and managers alike, including: